Stop! Your Lease Extension in Sittingbourne Could Be FREE

 If you are facing a significant premium because your lease in Sittingbourne has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-Why you should start your Sittingbourne lease extension
+Why you should commence your Sittingbourne lease extension today:

 A Sittingbourne lease depreciates with the years remaining on the lease.

-The propensity since 2008 has been for banks to tighten lending requirements generally - this has extended to the property over which the home loan is to be granted.
-This has resulted in the minimum number of years remaining under the lease required by banks has increased.
-In the past mortgage companies would grant a mortgage on a lease with twenty years plus the term of the loan - routinely 50 year leases but those requirements evolved by the requirement for lengthy leases - many use a minimum term of 75 years as standard.
+The trend since 2008 has been for mortgage companies to tighten lending requirements across the board - this has extended to the property over which the home loan is to be charged.
+This has meant the unexpired lease term required by banks has increased.
+Historically mortgage companies were content with twenty years plus the term of the loan - routinely fifty year leases but those requirements evolved by the requirement for longer and longer leases - many use a minimum term of 75 years as standard.

 Lender Requirement